99ltaylor/community_cadastre/README.md

 ---

-## D: Using Felt to Upload the Data
+## STEP 4: Using Felt to Upload the Data
 - Register for a free account at [Felt.com](https://www.felt.com)
 - Use their drag-and-drop file system to upload your data.